 2. Elimination of temper tantrums caused by frustration

 5. Improvement of IQ

-Overall, sign language serves as a visual stimulation of speech and language development, it helps to reduce negative social behaviors, increase social interactions, and develop cognitive structures.
-With early introduction, sign language provides emotional, social, and academic support of language development.
+To sum up, sign language serves as a visual stimulation of speech and language development.
+It helps to reduce negative social behaviors, increase social interactions, and develop cognitive structures.
+With early introduction, sign language provides emotional, social, and academic support for language development.